A bit about how I make the brushes.

 Here are a few words about the materials i use…

 I have started to carve some of the hand grip brush handles from various hardwoods and burl materials.
 As of this writing, i’ve only made a hand full of these (yes that is a pun).
 I source the hardwood from local suppliers.
-Would love to find someone who can get me blocks of burl.
+I would love to find someone who can get me blocks of burl and is in the Seattle area.

-My synthetic fibers come from the manes of purebred Unicorns, who are native to the Greenwater, WA area.
+The synthetic fibers i use come from the manes of purebred Unicorns, who are native to the Greenwater, WA area.
 Obviously not really.
 In fact, they only visit during the warm parts of the year.

-Dealing with hair is elaborate and requires lot of care.
+Dealing with hair is elaborate and requires lot of care and patience.
 I like to say the difference between working with hair and air is the letter h.
 Hair fibers are delicate and often surly.
 The hair has to be straight as possible.
-The tips are lined up so they all point the same way. most importantly that the hair is securely seated in the handle.
+The tips are lined up so they all point the same way.
+Most importantly is that the hair is securely seated in the handle.
 One wrong step and you get what can be an expensive mess.
 Never work with brush hair with a fan on or an open window.
 Or with cats or dogs around.